DoDCIO/json-ism/README.md

 ## Overview

 JSON-SMS facilitates marking information based upon the concept of Banner Lines (Resource Level) and Portion Markings (Portion Level) as described in the DoDM 5200.01 volumes.
 JSON-SMS provides the attributes necessary for consumers to construct Banner Lines and Portion Markings to be used when displaying the information.
-In addition, these attributes can be used when making access/dissemination decision.
+In addition, these attributes can be used when making access/dissemination decisions.

 JSON-SMS is only a marking standard.
 It remains the responsibility of the data owner(s) to ensure information is appropriately marked and those in possession of classified information or CUI are responsible for its protection.